-Swiveling his head around, Aaron saw a squad of about twelve armed and armored soldiers stroll into the tavern.
-Their leader had nearly kicked the door down as he entered.
+Swiveling his head around, Aaron saw a squad of about twelve armed and armored soldiers stroll into the establishment.

-Well, all save for the leader.
+All save for the leader.
 He wore no helmet, showing off his neat brown hair.
-Instead of a spear or gladius, he carried a longsword.
+Instead of a spear or gladius, a finely crafted longsword was hung at his hip.
 His armor came equipped with two pauldrons, and his greaves and gauntlets appeared thicker and heavier.

 “Legionaries?
 What the fuck are they doing out here?”
 Aaron muttered, eyeing the men as they strode forward.
-All of the farmers ducked away, going quiet as a bunch of church mouses.
+All of the farmers ducked away, going quiet as a bunch of church mice.

 “Oh gods…” Nathan gasped, “A-Aaron, just stay cool, alright?
 Just act natural, and if they start fucking with you, just take it and do whatever they tell you to.
 Got it?”

-“Nathan, hows it been?” the leader laughed, taking a seat at the bar two spaces away from Aaron.
-Leon’s tone was… jovial.
-Friendly.
+“Nathan, how’s it been?” the leader laughed, taking a seat at the bar two spaces away from Aaron.
+To him, Leon’s tone was jovial.
+Even friendly.
 But that didn’t seem to help ease Nathan’s nerves.
 The bartender slid over to the legionary, forcing a grin.